 Financing postgraduate study

 Almost 1 in 5 of all students reading for a Graduate degree hold a College Scholarship.
-Besides generous scholarships there are also grants for academic expenses, including giving papers at conferences and a hardship fund for unforeseen circumstances.
+Besides generous scholarships, there are also grants for academic expenses, including giving papers at conferences, and a hardship fund for unforeseen circumstances.
 Like all other colleges in the University, LMH is able to offer places only to graduate students who can demonstrate they have sufficient funding, which students do by completing a Financial Declaration (more information on Financial Declarations can be found on the University website here).

-Accommodation charges for graduate living in College range from £116 to £163 per week, (figures as of 2020-21) which are due termly.
+Accommodation charges for graduates living in College range from £116 to £163 per week, (figures as of 2020-21) which are due termly.
 There is no additional charge for water, gas or electricity for on-site College accommodation.

 College meals are very popular and considered good value.
 The College uses a cashless payment system which allows students to top-up their credit and take as many or as few meals in Hall as they like.
-Graduates students also dine free at the first four formal halls each term (weekly 3-course dinners), after which they are charged at a subsidised rate.
+Graduates students also dine free at the first three formal halls each term (weekly 3-course dinners), after which they are charged at a subsidised rate.
 This is regardless of whether you live on-site or off-site!

 You will also receive an annual free printing allowance of 600 sheets (over which there is a small charge).
 There is also a small fee for membership of the Middle Common Room (the graduate student body in the college).

 See the University website for more information about living costs.